somnambulist-tech/project-manager/readme.md

 __Note:__ when changing the remote repository, only a remote named `origin` will be modified.
 If you used a different name, you must manually change the remote and update the project config file yourself.

+If the `branch` configuration directive is set in the project config, this will be used as the remote branch name to track.

 ### Customising the development environment